dfelinto/blender-manual/manual/installing_blender/linux/fedora.rst

 Executing Blender after it has been extracted
 =============================================

-Once you have extracted Blender you can start Blender in a number of different ways:

-- By opening a terminal window and then navigating to the directory Blender was extracted to:
+Once you have extracted the archive, you can start Blender by opening a terminal window and changing directory to the directory Blender was extracted to:

-cd ~/Download/blender-2.65a-linux-glibc211-i686
+``cd ~/Download/blender-2.65a-linux-glibc211-i686``

 The above command would change into your home directory, from there it would change into your Downloads directory and from there it would change into the directory Blender was extracted to